temporalio/temporal-learning/docs/getting_started/typescript/hello_world_in_typescript/index.md

 - You'll need to change the name of the Workflow.
 - You'll need to add code that lets you specify the person's name as the command-line argument so you can pass it to the Workflow, instead of using the hard-coded value of `Temporal`.

-Open the `src/client.ts` file in your editor and modify it so it looks like the following:
+Open the `src/client.ts` file in your editor.
+Remove its contents and replace it with the following code:

 <!--SNIPSTART ts-ipgeo-cli-client-->
 [src/client.ts](https://github.com/temporalio/temporal-tutorial-ipgeo-ts/blob/main/src/client.ts)